Student Enrichment and Support

 Research Pathways Advising

-Hear from Dr Chris French, Director of Honours, Professor Erica Fletcher, Associate Dean for Graduate Research as well as Health Hub staff and past students as they discuss pathway opportunities for students after Honours.
+Hear from Dr Chris French, Director of Honours, Professor Erica Fletcher, Associate Dean for Graduate Research as well as MDHS Student Hub staff and past students as they discuss pathway opportunities for students after Honours.

 This webinar was put together through the collaboration of the Student Life team and Honours Admissions staff members.